 In March I visited Cyprus.
-The length of the trip was a week.
+The length of the trip was one week.
 The purpose of the trip was a mixture of relaxation and adventure.
 We had rented a car so we easily could get around.
 The infrastructure is quite good in Cyprus with a good highway system along the southern coast through tourism and coastal towns.
 In Cyprus car rental is very cheap and can highly be recommended.
 We had rented the car from Larnaca, which is one of the largest towns.
-We had booked a rental villa in Paphos, who lies on the southwestern coast.
-The region between Larnaca and Paphos is a beautiful coastline with a mixture of sandy and rocky beaches.
+We had booked a rental villa in Paphos, which lies on the southwestern coast.
+The region between Larnaca and Paphos is a beautiful coastline with both sandy and rocky beaches.
 Generally, there is very little vegetation on Cyprus, which is due to the low annual rainfall.
-Just outside of Limassol lies Aphrodite’s Beach, where it is believed that the goddess was born.
+Just outside Limassol lies Aphrodite’s Beach, where it is believed that the goddess was born.
 Here are some beautiful rock formations.
 Also, Aphrodite Beach is well-known for impressive sunsets.

 Cyprus is very hilly and you can easily get some good scenarios.
 There are plenty of opportunities for walking and cycling.
 We saw some amazing views out over the turquoise blue sea that surrounds the island.
 It is an island adjacent to an active holiday.

 Our villa was located in a newly built residential area, which primarily is owned by foreigners especially Brits.
 The economy was already then very weak, which means that the locals are not able to buy their own houses.
 Our house was owned by a couple where the man was local, but lived with his wife in England.
 The villa was rented through owners.direct.co.uk which worked very well and can highly be recommended.
 The economic crisis means that many of the houses are empty.
 Generally, you can also see a big difference in wealth on Cyprus.
 Moreover, , as in many other southern European countries a myriad of non-completed properties around the landscape.